smarter-sh/community/contributors/guide/issue-triage.md

 ## Step One: Review Newly Created Open Issues

 The first step in a successful triage meeting is reviewing newly created open issues.
-Kubernetes issues are listed [here](https://github.com/kubernetes/kubernetes/issues).
+Smarter issues are listed [here](https://github.com/kubernetes/kubernetes/issues).
 Labels are the primary tools for triaging.
 [Here's a comprehensive label list](https://github.com/kubernetes/kubernetes/labels).

 New issues are automatically assigned a `needs-triage` label indicating that these issues are currently awaiting triage.
 After triaging an issue, the issue owning SIG will use the bot command `/triage accepted`.
 This command removes the `needs-triage` label and adds the `triage/accepted` label.

-Note that adding labels requires Kubernetes GitHub org membership.
+Note that adding labels requires Smarter GitHub org membership.
 If you are not an org member, you should add your triage findings as a comment.

 ### Conducting Searches